 Why do my headlights seem dimmer in winter?

 Cold temperatures and those long, dark nights can make your headlights seem less bright.
-Plus, winter road grime and dirt build-up on the lenses don’t help.
-Give them a regular clean to keep things shining bright.
+Winter road grime and dirt on the lenses don’t help, either.
+Give them a regular clean to keep them shining bright.